Monitoring License Plates

 Optional Fields

-- monitorReason: The reason for monitoring the vehicle (e.g., "Security Alert", "VIP Monitoring", etc.).
+- monitorReason (String): The reason for monitoring the vehicle (e.g., "Security Alert", "VIP Monitoring").
+This is human-readable text that is written to the eConnect notes for the subject.

-- additionalFields: Any extra information that you would like to store alongside the plate, such as a TenantID or other custom data.
+- additionalFields (Array of Objects): Any extra information to store alongside the plate, such as a TenantId.
+Each entry has a

 Code Examples